sharmaprishita10/WisdomWeb/README.md

 ### Specification

-#### Entry Page

-- Visiting `/wiki/TITLE`, where `TITLE` is the title of an encyclopedia entry, renders a page displaying the entry's content.
-- If the entry does not exist, an error page is shown.

 #### Index Page

 - The index page lists all encyclopedia entries.
 - Each entry name links to its respective entry page.

+#### Entry Page

+- A page displaying the entry's content.
+- If the entry does not exist, an error page is shown.

 #### Search